devanshumalik1/dry-bean-classification-ml/README.md

 ### Dataset Source

-The Dry Bean Dataset is a publicly available classification dataset containing measurements of dry bean images.
+The Dry Bean Dataset is a publicly available classification dataset containing measurements of dry beans.

 ### Dataset Characteristics